-The Lupus Insight Prize, presented in a collaboration among the Alliance for Lupus Research (ALR), Lupus Foundation of America (LFA) , and the Lupus Research Institute (LRI) will be awarded annually by the three organizations to recognize and honor an outstanding investigator each year with a documented record of creativity, innovation, and productivity, and with a high likelihood of generating further advances in the diagnosis and treatment of lupus.
+The second annual Lupus Insight Prize, presented in a collaboration among the Alliance for Lupus Research (ALR), the Lupus Foundation of America (LFA) , and the Lupus Research Institute (LRI) will be awarded by the three organizations to recognize and honor an outstanding investigator with a documented record of creativity, innovation, and productivity.
+The researcher will also be someone who has made a novel insight in an area of research that is applicable to the pathogenesis or treatment of lupus and is judged to have a high likelihood of generating further advances by applying that insight to lupus.

 Nominations for the Lupus Insight Prize should represent collaboration between the Nominator and Candidate.
 Nominations of basic, clinical, and translational scientists will be considered.
 Candidates can be investigators of any age or rank affiliated with an academic, biomedical, research, or government institution in the United States.
 Nominations will not be accepted for investigators working in the biotechnology or pharmaceutical industries.
 Additionally, Candidates may not already possess a grant award to pursue the aims described in the application for the Prize.
 Co-investigators or teams of investigators are not eligible for the Lupus Insight Prize.

 Nominators and Candidates should work together to prepare each Candidate's Letter of Nomination for The Lupus Insight Prize.
 Nominations of basic, clinical, and translational scientists will be considered.
 The Nominator should submit a two-page Letter of Nomination, describing the worthiness, expertise and achievements of the Candidate and specifically focus on the unique insight generated by the Candidate that might have an impact on advancing the future of lupus research.
 The letter of Nomination should clearly state the insight for which the candidate is being nominated.